huohuoren4/docs/python/flask/user_guide/tutorial/deploy.md

 ## Configure the Secret Key {#configure-the-secret-key}

-In the beginning of the tutorial that you gave a default value for [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY).
+In the beginning of the tutorial that you gave a default value for `SECRET_KEY`.
 This should be changed to some random bytes in production.
 Otherwise, attackers could use the public `'dev'` key to modify the session cookie, or anything else that uses the secret key.

 You can use the following command to output a random secret key: